rdlauer/articles/blues/sms-sensor/SMS Sensor Data.md

 *Notecard event data...via SMS!*

 **Having trouble?** Be sure to check your Notehub project's list of Events to make sure data is being sent successfully from your Notecard to the cloud.
-Also, utilize the "live logs" feature of the Twilio console to debug any issues with your Twilio Function
+Also, utilize the "live logs" feature of the Twilio console to debug any issues with your Twilio Function.

 ## Next Step: Real-Time Data